The different types of caterpillars in North America, including those in our backyard, are among the most fascinating organisms we can encounter.

 This caterpillar (Estigmene acrea) undergoes color changes from one instar to the next.

-It is predominantly brown at first.
+At first, it is predominantly brown.
 As a mature caterpillar, it reverts to its original dark brown hue.

 Salt Caterpillars in March are a bad omen for gardens and crops.
-These tiny types of caterpillars in North America are renowned defoliators.
+These tiny North American caterpillars are renowned defoliators.

-They skeletonize legume leaves to the point that the entire plant ceases to thrive.
+They skeletonize legume leaves so the entire plant ceases to thrive.

-They are found in beans, asparagus, cabbages, and maize in North America.
+They are found in North America in beans, asparagus, cabbages, and maize.
 This implies that the species affects some of the continent’s most common crops.

 Without appropriate precautions, this species can defoliate a significant proportion of garden legumes.